 When a person is arrested and charged with a crime, they may have the option to secure their release from custody by posting bail.
+Bail is a financial arrangement that serves as a guarantee that the defendant will appear for all scheduled court hearings and comply with any other conditions of release imposed by the court.
 In many cases, individuals turn to bail bonds to facilitate their release, especially when they cannot afford to pay the full bail amount set by the court.
 Understanding the process of applying for a bail bond is essential for anyone facing criminal charges and seeking release from custody pending trial.

 What is a Bail Bond?